The Cleanroom Pattern in Ruby

 About Seth

-Seth Vargo is an engineer at Google.
-Previously he worked at HashiCorp, Chef Software, CustomInk, and some Pittsburgh-based startups.
+Seth Vargo is a Distinguished Software Engineer at LinkedIn.
+Previously he worked at Google, HashiCorp, Chef, CustomInk, and some Pittsburgh-based startups.
 He is the author of Learning Chef and is passionate about reducing inequality in technology.
-When he is not writing, working on open source, teaching, or speaking at conferences, Seth advises non-profits.
+When he is not writing, working on open source, teaching, or speaking at conferences, Seth mentors other engineers, advises non-profits, and invests in startups.